wblabio/wblabio.github.io/wgact/consent-mgmt/google-consent-mode.md

 > Head over to the Google consent mode information [here](https://support.google.com/google-ads/answer/10000067) or [here](https://support.google.com/analytics/answer/9976101) and the developer documentation [here](https://developers.google.com/gtagjs/devguide/consent) to learn more.

 ## Regions

+>If no region is set, then the restrictions are enabled for all regions.
+If you specify one or more regions, then the restrictions only apply for the specified regions.

+If you leave the field empty, the restrictions are being applied worldwide.

+If you specify one or more regions, then the restrictions are only applied for the specified regions.

+Generally each region represents a country.
+Since California has its own, more restrictive regulation (CCPA), we added the option to add California as a region.